Chart Color Schemes

 Kingston features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Kingston's dwelling structure, as per the latest Census, consisted of 3.0% houses and 96.9% other dwellings.
-In comparison, the Australian Capital Territory had 40.7% houses and 59.3% other dwellings.
+Kingston's dwelling structure, as per the latest Census, consisted of 3.0% houses and 96.9% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Australian Capital Territory's 40.7% houses and 59.3% other dwellings.
 Home ownership in Kingston was at 17.8%, with mortgaged dwellings at 30.8% and rented ones at 51.4%.
-The median monthly mortgage repayment was $1,950, lower than the Australian Capital Territory average of $2,275.
-The median weekly rent in Kingston was $510, compared to the Australian Capital Territory's $500.
-Nationally, Kingston's mortgage repayments were higher at $1,950 versus Australia's average of $1,863, while rents were substantially higher at $510 against the national figure of $375.
+The median monthly mortgage repayment in Kingston was $1,950, lower than Australian Capital Territory's average of $2,275.
+The median weekly rent in Kingston was $510, compared to Australian Capital Territory's $500.
+Nationally, Kingston's mortgage repayments were higher at $1,950 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing